-Built in 2005, the Danish designed and Dutch built Straitsman is the most modern vessel sailing Cook Strait today.
+Danish designed and Dutch built in 2005.
 Formerly called the Dueodde, the ship joined our fleet in 2010.
 The ship was renamed in recognition of Strait Shipping’s first vessel, which was in service for 11 years from when the company first launched in 1992.
-The Straitsman is the greenest ship to cross the Strait with a range of eco-friendly features.
 The vessel is 125 metres long, takes 40 trucks, 120 other vehicles and up to 350 passengers (plus crew and truck drivers).
 The Straitsman was sold in 2023 and was replaced by the Connemara.

 MV Strait Feronia

-Built in 1997, the Italian designed and built Strait Feronia is the largest ferry crossing Cook Strait.
+The Italian designed Strait Feronia was built in 1997.
 It can take up to 60 trucks, 140 other vehicles and 350 passengers (plus crew and truck drivers).
-Before entering service in New Zealand, the vessel received a full refurbishment of the public areas to meet our customer’s needs.
-The refurbishment included the introduction of a movie lounge, quiet lounge, family room and a working station.
+Onboard facilities include a movie lounge, quiet lounge, family room and a working station.
 In 2023 the café and bar area received an upgrade with new comfortable seating fitted with dividers and bar leaners to enjoy our delicious food.
 Formally called the Stena Feronia, the ship joined our fleet in June 2015.
 The vessel was renamed Strait Feronia recognising its past heritage and its future with StraitNZ.

 About responsible tourism